Scholarship of Teaching and Learning Faculty Fellows Program

 During the 2-year fellowship, FCIP’s SOTL Faculty Fellows are expected to complete each of these program components.

-Initial meeting with FCIP staff and other fellows to identify:
+(1) Initial meetings with FCIP staff and other fellows to identify:

 - The nexus between each fellow’s interests and the needs of SOTL in their topical area; and